-For each of the stone finishes described here, you will need to apply a base coat of the proper color paint.
+For each of the stone finishes described here you will need to apply a base coat of the proper color paint.
 While you're at it, base coat a piece of cardboard to use as a test surface.
 For brown stone, base coat with the brown paint, for black or gray stone use the gray paint.
-Use the glaze colors in the order listed in the chart and apply each using a natural sea sponge and the process describe below.
+When the base paint is dry, apply the glaze colors in the order listed in the chart below.
+Apply each color using a natural sea sponge and the process describe.

 Creating a Black Granite Finish

-Pour some glaze into a paint tray or other shallow container and dip the sponge into the pool.
-Squeeze the excess glaze out of the sponge and then swirl it around on the paint tray to distribute glaze evenly.
+Pour some glaze into a paint tray or other container and dip the sponge into the pool.
+Squeeze the excess out and swirl the sponge around on the tray surface or a practice board to distribute it evenly.

 Use the test board to practice your sponging technique before applying it to your project.
 With the sponge held as shown, dab at the board, touching the surface lightly and lifting it immediately in a light pouncing action.
 Avoid rocking or dragging the sponge while it is in contact with the surface.

-Leave a semi-dense impression of the sponge texture on the surface while still allowing the base color to show through.
-If the glaze runs while applying, immediately wipe the surface with a clean, wet rag.
-Dry the sponge thoroughly and try again.
+Try to leave a semi-dense impression of the sponge texture on the surface while still allowing the base color to show through.
+If the glaze runs as it's applied, immediately wipe it off with a clean, damp rag.
+Dry the sponge thoroughly on a paper towel and try again.
 When you have the technique right, move to the project.